 Read on for seven tips on how to deal with loneliness after divorce.

 Get a dog, a cat, even a hamster.
 Having the unconditional love they offer can help lessen the loneliness you feel.
 You'll never be alone if you have your furry friends around—plus, taking care of a pet will keep you busy and help distract you while you heal.

 If you love animals, consider volunteering at a local animal shelter.
 You'll be around other people, build new relationships, and do something that gets you out of your post-divorce rut.

 Find a Group

 Check out MeetUp.com.
-This is a great online resource if you are looking for others in your area with similar interests.
-You can find a local book club, kindle group, scrapbooking group, and cooking group or maybe even a divorce support group.
-Take a look; you will be surprised how many people out there are looking for the company of others.
+It's a great online resource if you're looking for others in your area with similar interests.
+You can find a local book club, kindle group, scrapbooking group, cooking group, or maybe even a divorce support group.
+Take a look—you'll be surprised how many people out there are looking for company and friendship.

-Keeping your mind occupied and off the fact that you are now alone is good medicine.
-It may not be the most fun you’ve ever had, but tackling housework if at home is better than sitting around ruminating over how alone you are.
+Keeping your mind occupied and off the fact that you are now alone is a good tactic.
+It may not be the most fun you’ve ever had, but tackling housework at home, taking on that organizational project you've been thinking about for months, or running necessary errands is better than sitting around ruminating over how alone you are.